Britney Spears Allegedly Angry At Mom For Spilling Heath Secrets In Court Documents

 TMZ reports that Lynne Spears filed paperwork asking for her daughter’s medical records and treatment plan.
 Britney has been under a conservatorship overseen by her father, Jamie Spears, since the singer’s 2008 breakdown.

-The conservatorship has given Jamie power to decide how Britney’s money is being handled, as well as her medical treatment.
+The conservatorship has given Jamie the power to decide how Britney’s money is being handled, as well as her medical treatment.
 Sources tell the outlet that Lynne and Jamie are now in a clear disagreement about how to best treat their daughter’s health issues.

 Sources claim that Britney Spears isn’t functioning well since being released from treatment and is in “dire” condition after the medications she was previously taking failed to work.
-She’s now allegedly working with doctors to find a new mixture of medication that will help her.
+She’s now allegedly working with doctors to find a new combination of medication that will help her.